OllerTheChamp/Profile/README.md

-<h1 align="center">Hi 👋, I'm "Oller"</h1>
-<h3 align="center">A minor programmer from Denmark 🇩🇰.
-I love programming discord bots and creating websites.</h3>

-- 👀 I’m interested in: Websites (front end primary) and Discord Bots.
-- 📖 I’m currently learning: Java-script.
-- 🧰 I’m working on: SweeT Cr!mes.
-- 📫 How to reach me?
-Send a message: *Oller#0869* (Discord).

-<h3 align="left">What have i created?:</h3>
-Not really mutch.
-I have created some small websites (none published).
-And some basic discord bots (local host).
-But i'm working on a bit bigger project, maybe something to publish.

 <h1 align="center"> Welcome to Oller's GitHub Profile! 👋</h1>

 Hello, I'm Oliver, a minor programmer from Denmark, passionate about discord bots & websites.
 I enjoy playing with the design and layouts of websites.